 Brew Ridge Taps in Lexington hosts its own trivia night on Tuesdays.
 On Nelson Street, this tap room sells a wide selection of Virginia and U.S. craft brews.
 Stay fueled with the Parkway Special, a waffle topped with pimiento cheese, tomatoes and bacon.
 It’s one of several wafflewiches on the menu.

 Check out the monthly mixology class as Rocca Bar Ristorante on January 31.
 This month's theme is RUM!

 Free wine tastings continue every Friday afternoon, starting at 4:30pm, at Washington Street Purveyors.

 Piano players complement the cocktails Wednesday through Sunday at Haywood’s.

 Seasonal Updates: Farmers Markets, Museums, and Attractions

-In winter the market moves from McClure’s parking lot to Lexington Presbyterian Church from 9 a.m. to 1 p.m. on Wednesdays (begins November 29).
-The Rockbridge Farmers Market is closed for the season.
+The Lexington Farmers Market goes indoors for the winter.
+Find our best local wares inside Lexington Presbyterian Church from 9 a.m. to 1 p.m. on Wednesdays.
+The Rockbridge Farmers Market and Glasgow Farmers Market are closed for the season.

-On Friday nights in January, February and March, you can catch old-time jams and dancing remain in effect regardless of the season at Clark's Ole Time Music Center in Raphine.
+Friday night old-time jams and dancing remain in effect regardless of the season at Clark's Ole Time Music Center in Raphine.
 Come on out and tap your toes!